Definition Of Population Growth Rate In Biology

 Growth Rate = (Births - Deaths + Immigration - Emigration) / Initial Population Size

 This rate is often expressed as a percentage to provide a more intuitive understanding of the population change.
-For example, a growth rate of 0.05 indicates a 5% increase in the population size over the specified period.
+To give you an idea, a growth rate of 0.05 indicates a 5% increase in the population size over the specified period.

 Factors Influencing Population Growth Rate